Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-No annotations provided; description describes task states (pending, succeeded, failed) and return value.
-Lacks details on safety or idempotency, but sufficient for a status query tool.
+No annotations provided, but description discloses task states (pending, succeeded, failed) and return of URLs/metadata.
+Could mention idempotency or rate limits, but sufficient for polling tool.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.